 The main point of a professional biography is to let you know that a therapist has enough relevant experience and training to do the work.
 It doesn’t guarantee that he or she will be helpful to you, but it’s a start.
 So, here we go:

-I have been in full-time private practice for over forty years.
-My clinical training includes a three-year postdoctoral internship in child and family psychotherapy at the Suffolk Rehabilitation Center on Long Island.
-I completed four years of postgraduate training in psychoanalytic psychotherapy and psychoanalysis from The Society for Psychoanalytic Study and Research [N.Y.].
-My certificate in psychoanalytic psychotherapy was awarded in 1983.
+My clinical training includes a three-year postdoctoral internship in child and family psychotherapy at the Suffolk Rehabilitation Center on Long Island, and a certificate in psychoanalytic psychotherapy from The Society for Psychoanalytic Study and Research, awarded in 1983.

 Licenses show that a professional has met state regulatory standards and can use a particular title.
 Some licenses also open doors for insurance reimbursement.
 You can verify a person’s license by contacting state agencies.

 I am a firm believer in the supervisory process as a way of training professionals to apply their knowledge with real people.
 In my early years, I had two years of group supervision and over 640 hours of weekly individual supervision with six supervisors.
 I also met in weekly groups with other therapists for more than 20 years.

 Over the years, I have supervised many other therapists, both privately and in the context of institute training.

 Anyone who treats others should, without exception, engage in personal psychotherapy.
 My own therapy commitment included a year of group therapy, several years of individual weekly therapy, and four years of four-times-a-week psychoanalysis.

 Teaching and supervising others help a person to consolidate and organize the things they have learned.
 If they are paying attention, they can also learn from students and patients.